ros2/design/articles/20_ros_with_dds.md

 For example, if you are concerned about latency, like for soft real-time, you can basically tune DDS to be just a UDP blaster.
 In another scenario you might need something that behaves like TCP, but needs to be more tolerant to long dropouts, and with DDS all of these things can be controlled by changing the QoS parameters.

-Though the default implementation of DDS is over UDP, and only requires that level of functionality from the transport, DDS also added support for DDS over TCP in version 1.2 of their specification.
+Though the default implementation of DDS is over UDP, and only requires that level of functionality from the transport, OMG also added support for DDS over TCP in version 1.2 of their specification.
 Only looking briefly, two of the vendors (RTI and PrismTech) both support DDS over TCP.

 From RTI's website ([http://community.rti.com/kb/xml-qos-example-using-rti-connext-dds-tcp-transport](http://community.rti.com/kb/xml-qos-example-using-rti-connext-dds-tcp-transport)):

 > By default, RTI Connext DDS uses the UDPv4 and Shared Memory transport to communicate with other DDS applications.
 In some circumstances, the TCP protocol might be needed for discovery and data exchange.
 For more information on the RTI TCP Transport, please refer to the section in the RTI Core Libraries and Utilities User Manual titled "RTI TCP Transport".

-From PrismTech's spec sheet they support TCP as of DDSI-RTPS version 1.2:
+From PrismTech's spec sheet, they support TCP as of DDSI-RTPS version 1.2:

 [http://www.prismtech.com/opensplice/products/opensplice-enterprise/opensplice-dds-core](http://www.prismtech.com/opensplice/products/opensplice-enterprise/opensplice-dds-core) (search for TCP)